Ra1phM/MeArmWebControl/README.md

 ## 1. Setup

 The next sections go over the details on how the [MeArm][], Raspberry and software must be configured.
+I assume you know already the basics of the Raspberry and [Docker][].

 ### 1.1.
 Pins